 Initially there will be three routes to entry:

 a.
-Expedited Route– Will include members of ACTA who have a certification that has been approved as meeting the Entry-to-Practice Competencies for a Counselling Therapist, Addictions Counsellor, or Child and Youth Care Counsellor.
+Expedited Route– Will include practitioners who have a certification that has been approved as meeting the Entry-to-Practice Competencies for a Counselling Therapist, Addictions Counsellor, or Child and Youth Care Counsellor.
 This route will close two months prior to proclamation.
-Practitioners who are eligible for this route will be notified by their association.
-These practitioners will first join ACTA and be the first registrants of the College when proclamation occurs.
+Practitioners who apply through the Expedited Route and join ACTA will be the first registrants of the College when proclamation occurs.

 b.
 Intermediate Route – Others may apply for an equivalency assessment process to ensure Entry-to-Practice Competencies, which will take into account training, practice, and education of the practitioner, and in some instances may include examination.
 This route will also include practitioners who qualified under the Expedited Route but missed the window for application.

 This is a time limited route which will recognize training, practice and education of existing practitioners.